5 things for November 2: A terror plot a year in the making

 4. North Korea

 North Korea is working on an advanced version of its existing KN-20 intercontinental ballistic missile that could potentially reach the United States, according to a US official.
 This newly assessed ICBM is just one part of an accelerated effort by Kim Jong Un's regime to improve every part of its missile and nuclear weapons attack capability as quickly as possible.
-While it's scary news all around, the development chiefly means the United States has to recalculate the timing of the threat that a North Korean missile could pose to the country, and rethink what kind of military response would be most effective.
+While it's scary news all around, the development chiefly means the United States has to recalculate the timing of the threat that a North Korean missile could pose to the country, and rethink what kind of response would be most effective.

 5. Osama bin Laden

 The CIA has released a huge collection of files connected with the 2011 raid that led to the killing of Osama bin Laden.
-This newly released info includes the deceased al Qaeda founder's personal journal.
+This newly released info includes the al Qaeda founder's personal journal.
 CIA Director Mike Pompeo said the release "provides the opportunity for the American people to gain further insights into the plans and workings of this terrorist organization."

 However, it also provides some unexpected insight into the bin Laden family's viewing tastes.
-The CIA has withheld some material on the grounds of security or copyright, including family movies such as "Cars," "Chicken Little" and "Ice Age: Dawn of the Dinosaurs" as well as the documentaries "Where in the World is Osama bin Laden" and "CNN Presents: World's Most Wanted."
+The CIA has withheld some material on the grounds of security or copyright, including family movies such as "Cars," "Chicken Little" and "Ice Age: Dawn of the Dinosaurs" as well as the documentaries "Where in the World is Osama bin Laden?" and "CNN Presents: World's Most Wanted."

 BREAKFAST BROWSE